Themes

 A theme in Aethon controls the entire visible palette — not just chrome colors, but also code-syntax highlighting, terminal ANSI, and status colors.
 Switching themes re-skins everything: chat, shells, composers, sidebars, badges, code blocks.

-The three built-in themes
+The seven built-in themes

 | Theme | id | Mood |